To implement a curriculum which:

 - Starting points are identified through accurate teacher assessment and prior learning.

 - The intended learning is always the focus of actions in the classroom.
 Activities and resources are carefully chosen and deliberately designed to focus effort towards practising the learning intentions.
+Activities are rich in problem solving, reasoning and purposeful thinking.
+Children record their work with precision, care and pride.

 - The working wall displays the steps of learning, and useful scaffolds and models for children to refer to in order to build independence.